lucianocastr/manualesS/_manuales/en/cuora-neo/configuracion.md

 {: .item-step  .mdl-cell--12-col}
 Enter the number that identifies the equipment in your business using the field **Scale's N.°**.
 Enter the number with the keyboard or pressing the arrows located in the extremes of the box.

 {: .item-step .mdl-cell--12-col}
+You can assign a **Name** to the scale in the corresponding field.

+{: .item-step .mdl-cell--12-col}
+The **Number of digits** and **Number of decimals** fields allow you to assign the format to the value of the prices that will be allowed in the assignment to each PLU.
+It is very important that you configure these fields correctly.

+- **Number of digits**: From 6 to 8, represents the total number of digits that make up the price value (integer part + decimal part).

+- **Number of decimals**: 0 to 2 represents the number of decimal digits that will be allowed in the price value.

+{: .item-step  .mdl-cell--12-col}
 Select the **Marquee's standby** time move the pointer to the right to increase its duration.

-{: .item-step  .mdl-cell--12-col}
-Press the gray box in the line **Protection from Interferences** to activate it.
-In the next box move the pointer to the right to increase the number, or to the left to reduce it.

 {: .item-step  .mdl-cell--12-col}
 To **Activate VNC** first enter the keyword in the enabled text field for such purpose; and then move the key to the right to activate it.